liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/00-from-liferay-6-to-liferay-7-intro.markdown

 platform gives you.
 Eventually, if you use it long enough, it can seem like an old friend that's ready to stand by you and help you succeed in your projects.

-@product-ver@ "stands by you", building off of what you already know.
+@product-ver@ was designed as an enhancement that builds off of what you already know.
 Its Code Upgrade Tool and this tutorial series--or Learning Path--help get your existing plugins running on @product-ver@ right away.
 The tool automates much of the process.
 After you upgrade your plugins, you can build and deploy them as you always have.

 @product-ver@ has exciting improvements for developers too.
 This Learning Path shows you how to leverage them.
-Since you already know previous versions of Liferay, you're  several steps ahead of everybody else.
+Since you already know previous versions of Liferay Portal, you're several steps ahead of everybody else.

 This Learning Path describes the benefits of @product-ver@ for developers compared to previous versions, the architectural improvements, the benefits that